On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Experiments and Results

 \subsection{Datasets}

-We first train the model on the Human3.6M dataset~\cite{ionescu_h36m}, which contains diverse motion capture data in a laboratory setup.
+We first train the models described in Section~\ref{sec:models} on the Human3.6M dataset~\cite{ionescu_h36m}, which contains diverse motion capture data in a laboratory setup.
 Following the standard training protocol~\cite{martinez17_3dbaseline,zheng21_poseformer}, we use the first five subjects (S1, S5, S6, S7, S8) for training and the remaining two (S9, S11) for testing.
 To examine the generalisation of the models, we additionally evaluate them on the test set of the MPII-INF-3DHP dataset~\cite{dushyant_3dhp} without any fine-tuning.
-Besides the two common datasets, Human3.6M and MPII-INF-3DHP, that mostly contain simple standing and walking poses, we propose an additional evaluation on the more challenging SportsCap dataset~\cite{chen_sportscap} (without 3D ground truth) containing complex gymnastics poses with realistic full-body rotations that do not exist in the Human3.6M and MPII-INF-3DHP datasets (see Figure~\ref{fig:dataset}).
+Besides these two common datasets that mostly contain simple standing, sitting, and walking poses, we evaluate the models on the more challenging EMDB~\cite{kaufmann_emdb} dataset (specifically, the two test sequences \texttt{68\_outdoor\_handstand} and \texttt{69\_outdoor\_cartwheel}; see Figures~\ref{fig:teaser}~and~\ref{fig:qual_emdb}) and qualitatively on representative samples from the SportsCap dataset~\cite{chen_sportscap} (without 3D ground truth), containing complex poses with realistic full-body rotations (see Figure~\ref{fig:dataset}).